SimCS: Simulation for Domain Incremental Online Continual Segmentation: Experiments

 \subsection{Impact of the Computational Budget}

 In Section~\ref{sec:main_results}, all methods are given a fixed computational budget of $N=4$ forward and backward passes for each received batch.
 In this section, we analyze the performance with different computational budgets.
 We conduct experiments with $N\in \{1, 2, 3, 4, 6, 8, 10\}$ for NT, NT+CARLA, and NT+VIPER, and report results on each observed domain in Figure~\ref{fig:computation_analysis}.
-We observe that small computational budgets might result in an under-fitting model while larger budgets ($N=10$) cause the model to over-fit to the last domain, thus, increasing forgetting on previous domains.
-Nonetheless, SimCS provides a stable performance improvement across all considered computational budgets irrespective of the choice of the simulator.
+We observe that small computational budgets might result in an under-fitting model while larger budgets ($N=10$) cause the model to over-fit to the last domain, thus, increasing forgetting previous domains.
+Nonetheless, SimCS provides a stable performance gain across all considered budgets irrespective of the choice of the simulator.

 Moreover, and in contrast to prior CL literature, we perform comparisons for when the computational budget is normalized for all methods, particularly when comparing NT against NT+VIPER.
 Since NT+VIPER uses a $1:1$ sim-real ratio in the batch, comparing it with NT using the same computational budget ($N=4$) might not be fair for NT.
 Effectively, NT+VIPER with $N=4$ is equivalent to $N=8$ due to the additional simulated data.
 Our results in Figure~\ref{fig:computation_analysis} show that even when normalizing the computational budget, SimCS still outperforms the baseline in ODICS.
-For example, when NT+VIPER is allowed $N=4$ steps of computation, it achieves an mIOU of 43.8\% and 40.0\% on IDD and BDD, respectively, while NT with $N=8$ achieves 39.1\% and 35.0\% on the same datasets.
+For example, when NT+VIPER is allowed $N=4$ steps of computation, it achieves an mIOU of 43.8\% on IDD while NT with $N=8$ achieves 39.1\% on the same dataset.